 06 of 08

 Ah, Melbourne.
 It's one of my favorite cities, and always a pleasure to visit.
-Getting around Melbourne to view and experience its many city attractions is easy and pleasant with its free City Circle tram and the City Tourist Shuttle.
+Getting around Melbourne to view and experience its many city attractions is easy and pleasant with its free City Circle tram.
 Catch either of these two visitor-friendly vehicles and get off at places that interest you and then get back on and head to your next destination.
 And feel the throb of this city.
 It's alive in its streets, its trams, its sights, its arts and entertainment venues, its restaurants and bars, and its day-to-day activities.

 07 of 08